Mottie/github-reserved-names/README.md

 Type: `function`

-Returns a boolean of `true` if the name is in the reserved list, `false` is not.
+Returns a boolean of `true` if the name is in the reserved list, `false` if not.

 ## CLI